-- The Post-Discharge Short-Term Follow-Up projects improved patients' knowledge of their medications and their ability to take medications as prescribed by their physicians, and ensured that they understood discharge instructions and had scheduled follow-up visits. - All five Post-Discharge Short-Term Follow-Up projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
-Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate. - The Post-Discharge Short-Term Follow-Up projects avoided \$1.3 million in potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
+- The Post-Discharge Short-Term Follow-Up projects improved patients' ability to take medications as prescribed by their physicians, ensured that they understood discharge instructions, and that they had scheduled follow-up visits. - All five Post-Discharge Short-Term Follow-Up projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
+Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate. - The Post-Discharge Short-Term Follow-Up projects avoided \$1.4 million in potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
 Participating hospitals also reduced their risk of incurring Medicare penalties for excessive readmissions.

-- Community paramedics assisted patients in obtaining mental health service, substance use disorder treatment, housing and other nonemergency services that address the physical, psychological, and social needs that led to their frequent EMS use. - All three projects have projects achieved substantial reductions in the number of 911 calls, ambulance transports, and ED visits among enrolled patients. - San Diego's and Alameda's projects avoided an estimated \$1 million in potential costs for payers by reducing 911 calls, ambulance transports, and ED visits.
-San Diego and San Francisco's projects also potentially decreased the amount of uncompensated care furnished by ambulance providers and EDs because large percentages of the patients enrolled in these projects were uninsured.
+- Community paramedics assisted patients in obtaining mental health services, substance use disorder treatment, housing and other nonemergency services that address the physical, psychological and social needs that led to their frequent EMS use. - The Frequent EMS User projects have achieved substantial reductions in the number of 911 calls, ambulance transports and ED visits among enrolled patients. - Alameda, San Diego, and San Francisco's projects avoided an estimated \$966,140 in potential costs for payers by reducing 911 calls, ambulance transports and ED visits.
+San Diego's and San Francisco's projects also potentially decreased the amount of uncompensated care furnished by ambulance providers and EDs because large percentages of the patients enrolled in these projects were uninsured.

 - Community paramedics dispensed appropriate doses of TB medications and monitored side effects and symptoms that could necessitate a change in the treatment regimen. - Persons with TB who received DOT from community paramedics were more likely to receive all doses of TB medication prescribed by the TB clinic physician than patients who received DOT from the TB clinic's community health workers.
-Receiving all doses prescribed by the TB clinic physician increased the likelihood that a patient will be treated successfully and will not spread TB to others or develop a drug-resistant strain of TB that would be much harder to treat and to control in the community.
+Receiving all doses prescribed by the TB clinic physician increases the likelihood that a patient will be treated successfully and will not spread TB to others or develop a drug-resistant strain of TB that would be much harder to treat and to control in the community.

-- Community paramedics assessed hospice patients, provided psychosocial support, and administered medications from the hospice patients' "comfort care" packs when necessary, in consultation with a hospice nurse. - The Hospice project enhanced hospices' ability to honor patients' wishes to receive hospice services at home by markedly reducing rates of ambulance transports to an ED and ED visits. - The reduction in unnecessary transports and ED visits potentially avoided costs for Medicare and other insurers.
+- Community paramedics assessed hospice patients, provided psychosocial support and administered medications from the hospice patients' "comfort care" packs when necessary, in consultation with a hospice nurse. - The Hospice project enhanced hospices' ability to honor patients' wishes to receive hospice services at home by markedly reducing rates of ambulance transports to an ED and ED visits. - The reduction in unnecessary transports and ED visits potentially avoided costs for Medicare and other insurers.
 Expenditures for inpatient care were also potentially reduced because some ED visits for hospice patients result in an inpatient admission.